 See Costs in the General Information, Policies, Procedures and Regulations section and English Language Center in the College of Arts and Letters section of this catalog for additional information.

 International Student Accident and Health Insurance

 International students are required to have health and accident insurance.
 Students are required to purchase the Michigan State University Student Accident and Health Insurance Plan unless they have evidence of alternative insurance equal in benefits and provisions to the Michigan State University plan.
 Fees for the student's insurance are included with the bill for tuition and fees during registration.
-Waivers to allow purchase of alternative plans must be approved by the Human Resources Office, Human Resources, 110 Nisbet Building.
+Waivers to allow purchase of alternative plans must be approved by the Human Resources Office, Human Resources, 1407 South Harrison.